-My book Hurting Yet Whole: Reconciling Body and Spirit in Chronic Pain and Illness releases with InterVarsity Press in December, 2020.
+My book Hurting Yet Whole: Reconciling Body and Spirit in Chronic Pain and Illness released with InterVarsity Press in December, 2020.
 I dig into questions I’ve had around wholeness, bodily limits, and vulnerability ever since I started experiencing chronic pain in my early twenties.
 I reflect on my own experiences and tell stories of others I’ve interviewed while weaving in theology and cultural analysis.

 When thinking about pain and suffering gets a little heavy, I turn to my husband Matt for bad jokes, like this one, “So, when people think of chronic pain, they’ll think of you.”
 He also plays me guitar serenades when I can’t sleep.
 I enjoy reading with my three little boys, planting unusual garden vegetables (to varying degrees of success), foraging here in the ancestral lands of the Potawatomi people, and finding interesting recipes to cook.

 I bring an anthropologist’s lens to the issues I explore, having studied at Wheaton College (BA in Anthropology) and the University of Chicago (MA in Social Sciences).
 Growing up “in-between” as a first generation Chinese immigrant in America, anthropology has given me language for what I do by nature and necessity: observe the world I’m living in as an insider/outsider.
 How do people make meaning of their world?
 What kind of cultural tools (stories, metaphors, core values) do they use to interpret their lives?
 I also serve on the board of A Rocha USA, a nonprofit devoted to restoring people and places through biodiversity conservation and ecological action.

 I’m grateful for your visit, and for your companionship in this long, confusing, but wondrous journey toward becoming truly human.